jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

 title: Generalizing the Coin Toss Markov Model
 ---

-This is a continuation of the series on weighted coin toss games.
+This is a continuation of a series of posts on weighted coin toss games.
 In previous posts, we explored variations of the weighted coin toss game using two, three, and four flips per round.
 In each variation, the game was described using a Markov model with a fixed number of coin toss events.
 This post presents a generalized form of the Markov model that can be used to model a game with an arbitrary number of coin toss events.
 I also show a few examples using a model of the coin toss game with ten flips per round.

 <!--excerpt-->